There are many tourist attractions in and near Puno, especially those centered on Lake Titicaca. Here is a recommended 3-day tour:

 Day 1Take the morning to become acclimated to the local altitude of 3,800 meters above sea level.
 In the afternoon, visit the historic Yavarí boat, docked at the hotel's pier.

-Day 2In the morning visit the floating reed islands of the Uros people and Taquile Island.
+Day 2In the morning visit the floating reed islands of the Uros and Taquile Island.
 In the afternoon, visit Amantaní Island.

 Floating Island of the Uros